spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

                  'write','author','boring','information','system','plan','focus',
                 'schedule','practice','busy']

-#~(df.Comment.apply(lambda review: any(word in review for word in book_indicators)))
 df = df[(~df.Comment.isnull())]
 df = df[(~(df.Comment.apply(lambda review: any(word in review.lower() for word in book_indicators))))]
-df.shape
 ```

-Then I built an LDA model and just listed one of the cluster content.
-I think Amazon can do a better job of suprvising the comments on their products.
-Because otherwise, for example, how do I rely on that number of bloated reviews which are not at all related to the book.
+I think Amazon can do a better job of supervising the comments on their products.
+Because otherwise, for example, how do I rely on that number of bloated reviews(31) which are not at all related to the book.

 There is so much improvements that can be done with feature engineering and some validation scheme.
 Some other day perhaps.
-Gotta read & apply my GTD book and start finishing the projects.
+Gotta read & apply my GTD book and start finishing my ongoing projects, right?

 Until then, just wanted to display contents of one of the cluster contents here at the end.
 Have fun going through it.
-There's all kinds of weird things including cake topper & a mention of hysterectomy(giggle giggle!).
+There's all kinds of weird things including a cake topper & mention of hysterectomy(giggle giggle!).